decent-im/prosody-modules/mod_auth_oauth_external/README.md

 # Configuration

+`oauth_external_issuer`
+:   Optional URL string representing the Authorization server identity.

 `oauth_external_discovery_url`
 :   Optional URL string pointing to [OAuth 2.0 Authorization Server
     Metadata](https://oauth.net/2/authorization-server-metadata/).
 Lets
     clients discover where they should retrieve access tokens from if they don't have one yet.
+Default based on `oauth_external_issuer` is set, otherwise empty.

 `oauth_external_validation_endpoint`
 :   URL string.
 The token validation endpoint, should validate the token